googleapis/google-cloud-python/packages/google-cloud-bigtable/README.rst

 .. _Product Documentation:  https://cloud.google.com/bigtable/docs

-Preview Async Data Client
+Async Data Client
 -------------------------

-:code:`v2.23.0` includes a preview release of the new :code:`BigtableDataClientAsync` client, accessible at the import path :code:`google.cloud.bigtable.data`.
+:code:`v2.23.0` includes a release of the new :code:`BigtableDataClientAsync` client, accessible at the import path :code:`google.cloud.bigtable.data`.

 The new client brings a simplified API and increased performance using asyncio, with a corresponding synchronous surface coming soon.
 The new client is focused on the data API (i.e. reading and writing Bigtable data), with admin operations remaining in the existing client.

-:code:`BigtableDataClientAsync` is currently in preview, and is not recommended for production use.

 Feedback and bug reports are welcome at cbt-python-client-v3-feedback@google.com, or through the Github `issue tracker`_.